goreleaser/goreleaser/www/content/snapshots.md

   name_template: 1.2.3-SNAPSHOT-{{.Commit}}
 ```

+## How it works

+When you run GoReleaser with `--snapshot`, it will set the `Version` template
+variable to the evaluation of `snapshot.name_template`.

+This means that if you use `{{ .Version }}` on your name templates, you'll
+get the snapshot version.

 > Learn more about the [name template engine](/templates).

 Note that the idea behind GoReleaser's snapshots if mostly for local builds